A Message from Mars (play): Performance history

 A Message from Mars premiered at London's Avenue Theatre in November 1899.
 Two years later, following a very successful run of more than 500 performances in London, the play and its star performer, Charles Hawtrey, transferred to New York's Garrick Theatre.
 Between 1903 and 1905, Hawtrey's theater company took the play on tour throughout the United States.

 Adaptations

 A Message from Mars was filmed in 1903, 1913, and 1921.
-Charles Hawtrey, who starred in the original stage production, played the role of the Messenger in the 1913 film.
+Charles Hawtrey, who starred in the original stage production, reprised his role as Horace Parker in the 1913 film.

 A novelization of the play was written by "Lester Lurgan" (Mabel Winifred Knowles) in 1912.
 The following year, a second edition was published, illustrated with stills from the 1913 film.

 Legacy

 Ganthony said that A Message from Mars was the best of the comedic plays that he wrote.